mmccormack23/RotAntCommand/README.md

 # RotAntCommand
-#Command entry based evolution of Electrical-Stopper-RotAnt
-#Evolution of main project to command entry based processing
+Evolution of main project to command entry based processing